-Pedestrian access between the site and the town centre is very good.
-There are several existing and well-used pedestrian routes and entrance points to the site's east and southern boundaries, providing key circulation to/from west Warwick.
-In addition to being used by local school children, the wider public also use site to access Sainsburys from the Forbes Estate.
-A pedestrian bridge also crosses the rail line to the north-west corner of the site providing access from St Mary's Lands to the Budbrooke industrial estate.
+Pedestrian access to the site from the town centre is very good.
+There are several pedestrian entrance points to the site's east and southern boundaries.
+A pedestrian bridge also crosses the rail line to the north-west corner of the site providing access from St. Mary's Lands to the Budbrooke industrial estate.

-A number of Public Rights of Way cross St Mary's Lands.
+A number of Public Rights of Way cross St. Mary's Lands.
 The majority traverse east to west, with several others providing connections north to south (WB9, WB9a, WB10, WB11, WB12, WB13, WB13a and WB14).

-National Cycle Route 41 ('The Lias Line') is a long-distance route that when completed will connect Bristol, Gloucester, Stratford upon Avon and Rugby.
+National Cycle Route 41 ('The Lias Line') is a long-distance route that when complete will connect Bristol, Gloucester, Stratford upon Avon and Rugby.
 The existing route follows the Stratford Road (A429) approaching Warwick from the west, prior to joining Hampton Street (A4189) and running along the south boundary of the site adjacent to the Football Club and Racecourse.
 The demarcated route terminates short of the racecourse grandstand where the adopted highway narrows and insufficient space exists for a safe, shared route.
 Route 41 commences again on the east side of the town centre.

 Route 52 starts at Warwick and finishes just west of Loughborough, where it joins National Route 6, via Kenilworth, Coventry, Nuneaton and Coalville.
-There are some short gaps through Coventry city centre, the suburbs and Kenilworth town centre.
+There are some short gaps through Coventry city centre, areas of the suburbs and Kenilworth town centre.